 Schauffel had already tried a few things that weren’t the right fit for Valley Fine Foods.
 Solutions from giant enterprise resource planning software companies were too complicated.
-Poore introduced the formula and recipe management solution built on the ARAS Innovator PLM platform.
-Poore and the PSC team converted Valley Fine Foods’ product formulas and recipes previously stored in spreadsheets and text documents into a searchable database, easily accessible by anyone in the company with the right credentials.
+PSC introduced the formula and recipe management solution built on the ARAS Innovator PLM platform.
+The PSC team converted Valley Fine Foods’ product formulas and recipes previously stored in spreadsheets and text documents into a searchable database, easily accessible by anyone in the company with the right credentials.

 Manufacturing information is much easier to access now.
 Ingredients, lot numbers and package details are available with a few mouse-clicks for internal or external reporting requirements driven by the FDA.
 Valley Fine Foods also manufactures natural, organic, gluten-free and non-GMO project verified products and each one of those standards has their own regulations which must be tracked.

 “When we look at the time and energy saved as a result of our new formula and recipe management solution, the ROI is easy to calculate.
 What used to take hours and days to compile and communicate can now be extracted and reported on in a matter of minutes.
 And we know we’re dealing with the latest details since the master database is automatically updated.
 Versioning and out-of-date files are things we no longer need to worry about."

 Schauffel and his team of chefs and food scientists are constantly challenging themselves to improve their products and create new ones.
 Sourcing the best quality ingredients is paramount in the perpetual quest for the right balance of taste, nutrition, texture and stability.